Vishnu8087/faiss-image-search/README.md

+Similar Image Search using FAISS and ResNet Feature Extraction the project implements find similar image in the dataset for the query image and  if the image can't be matched find the similar rating image  to the query image

-Similar Image Search using FAISS and ResNet Feature Extraction This project implements a FAISS-based HNSW (Hierarchical Navigable Small World) indexing system for fast and efficient similar image search using ResNet-based feature extraction.
+This project implements a FAISS-based HNSW (Hierarchical Navigable Small World) indexing system for fast and efficient similar image search using ResNet-based feature extraction.
 It also incorporates PCA for dimensionality reduction and metadata analysis using image EXIF data.